History of the Jews in Australia: 20th century

 In the 1970s, the Australian Jewish community was concerned by the rising intermarriage rate which impacted the numbers of Jews with bonds to the community.
 By the early 1980s, intermarriage again dropped to one of the lowest rates in the diaspora.
 The community was further bolstered by immigration from South Africa, and starting in 1989, from the former Soviet Union.

 Throughout the 20th century, many Jews served as elected officials.
-Among the positions held by a Jew were Mayor of Melbourne, Premier of South Australia, Speaker of the House of Representatives, and Speaker of Parliament.
+Among the positions held by Jews were five mayors of Adelaide, at least two of Melbourne, and a similar number in Sydney, a premier of South Australia, speaker of the House of Representatives, and speaker of Parliament.
 Many Jewish elected officials simultaneously served as the heads of their kehillas.
 However, the successful integration of Jews into Australian society led to a rise in assimilation.
-Intermarriage rates rose, synagogue attendance dropped, and many Jews stopped practicing Judaism altogether.
+Intermarriage rates rose, synagogue attendance dropped, and many Jews stopped practising Judaism altogether.
 However, there were still many who chose to remain observant.

 Recent history

 JewishCare is among Australia's largest and oldest Jewish aid organisations, started in 1935 as the Australian Jewish Welfare Society to assist with Jewish migration from Nazi Germany.
 It is still engaged in assisting migrants and providing other welfare services.

 The Jewish community's Jewish Museum of Australia opened in Melbourne in 1982 and the Sydney Jewish Museum opened in 1992 to commemorate the Holocaust, as well as to "challenge visitors' perceptions of democracy, morality, social justice and human rights".
 There was an increase in immigration from Australia to Israel in 2010, when 240 Australians moved to Israel, up from 165 in 2009.
 On 30 June 2023, the Queensland Holocaust Museum and Education Centre in Brisbane opened as the first Jewish Museum in Queensland.

+The government of Israel received adverse publicity with the revelation that their spies were travelling on Australian passports, either forged or borrowed from Jewish travellers, in 2003 and 2010.

 On 27 November 2016, the Annual Report of the Executive Council of Australian Jewry (ECAJ) on antisemitism in Australia, reported that in the 12-month period ending 30 September 2016 there was a 10% increase in antisemitic incidents in Australia involving threats or acts of violence over the previous year.

-There was a further uptick in antisemitic incidents, particularly in Sydney, since the protracted Israel-Gaza War after the October 7 attacks by Hamas, along with incidents of Islamophobia.
+There was a further uptick in antisemitic incidents, particularly in Sydney, since the protracted Israel-Gaza War and Gaza genocide after the October 7 attacks by Hamas.
 In January 2025 the Albanese government announced the construction of a National Holocaust Education Centre in Canberra as well as funding for an upgrade to the Holocaust Institute of Western Australia's Education Centre in the Perth suburb of Yokine, to educate schoolchildren.

+On 14 December 2025, a terrorist mass shooting occurred at Bondi Beach in Sydney, in the early evening during a Hanukkah celebration attended by approximately one thousand people.
+Two alleged gunmen, Sajid Akram and Naveed Akram, killed 15 people, including a 10 year old child.
+The incident was identified as Islamic State inspired and was deliberately targeting the Hanukkah celebration.